ibrado/jekyll-paginate-content/README.md

                                      # e.g. /borg7of9.html

   single_page: '/full.html'          # Relative path to the single-page view; default: "/view-all/"
+                                     # Set to "" for no single page view

   minimum: 1000                      # Minimum number of characters (including markup) in a page
                                      # for automatic header splitting.